 Final Words

-So , how many law schools are you eligible to apply to?
+So, how many law schools should I apply to?
 In the end, it is contingent on many aspects specific to your particular situation.
 Take into consideration your GPA and LSAT score, your preferences for geography as well as your financial situation in making your choice.
-Remember we at Law School Admissions Consulting is there to help you in every step!
+Remember we at Law School Admissions Consulting are there to help you in every step!

 Similar Posts